Secure server - SFTP with SSH lock down procedures¶

 sftp-server, simplifies configurations using

-First, let's create our template:
+First, create your template:

-This template should have the following:
+This template will have the following:

 Match User replaceuser PasswordAuthentication yes ChrootDirectory replacedirectory ForceCommand internal-sftp AllowTcpForwarding no X11Forwarding no